pigmonkey/backcountrynavigation/chapters/03-compass_and_position_plotting.md

 As a hypothetical for discussion's sake, let's assume for a moment that everything we've described is happening somewhere in the Atlantic region, in an area of west declination.
 Here the opposite is true, *you subtract your declination going from magnetic to grid, and add it if you're going from grid to magnetic*.

 There's a memory crutch to help you keep this all straight.
-(In fact, there are quite a few, but this one has always worked for me.)
+(In fact, there are quite a few, but this one has always worked for me.)[^3]

 First, keep in mind that True North and Grid North are very close to being the same, and for the sake of this memory crutch, we refer to them jointly as "True-Grid."